June 2022—Likes Lectures offer four freedom stories relating to New Philadelphia

 Jon Amakawa creator of the New Phil AR 2 mobile app will give a talk about the app, its innovative use of Augmented Reality technology, and how it can help tell the story of Free Frank McWorter and the town of New Philadelphia.
 He will also discuss some of the new features that have been introduced over the past few months.
 Video

-The Likes Lectures are named to honor surveyors Marvin Likes (shown below) and his son Tom who donated so much time and talent to New Philadelphia.
+The Likes Lectures are named to honor surveyors Marvin Likes and his son Tom who donated so much time and talent to New Philadelphia.